My name is RJ

 I am deaf, but that is not who I am.
 It is just an affliction that I must cope with on a daily basis.
 I went deaf at the age of 40.
 Even though it is stressful and extremely tiring at times, I have maintained my roots in the hearing world.
 I am seldom around other deaf people but enjoy sharing experiences and learning from them when we do meet.

 Aspie Traits.
-I didn’t discover until recently that many of my lifelong traits have a name attached to them.
+I didn’t discover until a few years ago that many of my lifelong traits have a name attached to them.
 Looking back I can now understand why I was often quite different from those around me.
 While I shun eye contact, not adept at social situations, and don’t care much for crowds, I am for the most part seen as a highly intelligent functioning person (if there is such a thing).
 Having Aspie traits has given me a different view of the world.
 If you want to get a more thorough understanding of Asperger’s Syndrome and how it affected me, then take a look at my 10 part series “My Journey Into Asperger’s Syndrome.”

 I am passionate about many things in my life.
 Writing, sharing my life’s experiences and particularly blogging is one of them, so I blog about what gets me up in the morning and what excites me.
 I blog about my view of the world as my hero Will Rogers taught me to do.

 Like all of us, I am a person who is composed of all my life experiences and that is what I write about here.